 - 2 Things to do in Le Bon Marche Paris Department Store

-- 3 Visit the Children’s Department at the Le Bon Marché large Department Store in paris
+- 3 Visit the Children’s Department at this large Department Store in Paris

 - 4 The Best Shopping in Paris for French Toy Brands

 - 5 Where to Shop in Paris for Luxury Goods

 - 6 Events at Le Bon Marche store

 - 7 Things to do with Kids in Paris – Cultural Insight via the Food Hall

 - 8 Kids in Paris + Macarons = Heaven at Le Bon Marché